w314/notes/javaNotes/javaBackend.md

 - Git Bash is an application for Microsoft Windows environments which provides an emulation layer for a Git command line experience.
 A package that installs Bash, some common bash utilities, and Git on a Windows operating system.
 - `Bash` is an acronym for `Bourne Again Shell`
-- `shell` is a terminal application used to interface with an operating system through written commands.
+- `Shell` is a terminal application used to interface with an operating system through written commands.
 - `Bash` is a popular default shell on Linux and macOS.

 ## Maven